ARMmbed/mbed-os-5-docs/docs/porting/security/psa_targets_in_mbed-os.md

 # Porting PSA targets

 This document describes the process of adding new PSA targets to Mbed OS, focusing on target configurations, build and validation.
-Mbed OS relies on [TF-M](https://git.trustedfirmware.org/trusted-firmware-m.git/tree/) for its implementation of PSA, so the PSA target you are adding to Mbed OS **must** already be supported by TF-M.

 Before reading this document, please read [porting a custom board](../porting/porting-a-custom-board.html) and [porting targets](../porting/porting-the-hal-apis.html), which provide step-by-step instructions to porting a new target to Mbed OS.